Web Application Firewall (WAF)

 Tag The assigned groups of the rule set

-210580 Save customer profile POST /account
+210580 Save Customer Profile POST /account

 Customer Login GET /account/login

-Request notifications from Shopware API GET /api/notification/message
+Retrieve notifications from the Shopware API GET /api/notification/message

 FriendsOfShopware/FroshTools Health Check GET /api/_action/frosh-tools/health/status

-211180 Shop Homepage GET /myShop/index.php
+211180 Shop Home Page GET /myShop/index.php

 214540 Google Tag Manager